cmehrshad/cmehrshad.github.io/content/authors/admin/_index.md

     date_start: 2025-01-01
     date_end: 2025-06-01
     summary: |2-
-      • Elder Care Health Bot: Built an agentic chatbot using LlamaIndex Workflows with RAG pipelines for document retrieval, disease detection, and personalized health insights.

-      • Traffic Analyzer: Created vehicle detection and tracking system for real-time traffic analytics and safety alerts.

-      • DOT Copilot: Integrated VideoIndexer with Microsoft Copilot to automate video analysis for DOT operations.
+      At VHB, developed intelligent systems spanning healthcare and transportation domains.
+Designed the Elder Care Health Bot using LlamaIndex Workflows and a Retrieval-Augmented Generation (RAG) pipeline to personalize user interactions and proactively detect health anomalies.
+Built the Traffic Analyzer for vehicle detection, tracking, and re-identification to deliver actionable traffic insights, and integrated VideoIndexer into Microsoft Copilot to automate video analysis workflows for DOT operations.

   - position: Interim Engineering Intern
     company_name: Qualcomm Technologies, Inc.